Use to find companies where this pattern is active.

 Limits

 All three observations are point-in-time.
 Current liabilities snapshots can shift quickly; cash positions can change between quarters.
 None of the ratios captures contingent obligations or off-balance-sheet items.
 Industry-benchmarked readings describe relative position within the stock's industry, not absolute solvency.
-Elevated liquidity can reflect conservatism, lack of investment opportunities, or deliberate balance-sheet management — the obs do not differentiate.
+Elevated liquidity can reflect conservatism, lack of investment opportunities, or deliberate balance-sheet management — the observations do not differentiate.

 Explanation